-• Direct Payments - Investigation into systems and procedures due to fraud work in Children's Services.
-Full audit in this area is planned for September 2021.
+Direct Payments - Investigation into systems and procedures due to fraud work in Children's Services.
+Full audit in this area is planned for November/December 2021

-Communities, Public Health, Environment and Prosperity (CoPHEP) Audit Report Risk Area / Audit Entity Assurance opinion Residual Risk / Audit Comment Direction of Travel Assurance The following audits from 2020/21 ha ave been comple ted and finalised in 2021/22 Learn Devon (Extra work (Funded) Client Request No Assurance Status: Final Our audit has concluded that the sub-contractor is in breach of their sub-contractual arrangements with Learn Devon, where key required documentation and learner records have not been provided on request at the time of the audit, nor had been forthcoming in previous years when requested by Learn Devon.
+November/December 2021.
+Communities, Public Health, Envi ronment and Pi osperity (CoPHEP) Audit Report Risk Area / Audit Entity Assurance opinion Residual Risk / Audit Comment Direction of Travel Assurance The following audits from 2020/21 ha ve been complet ted and finalised in 2021/22 Learn Devon (Extra work (Funded) Client Request No Assurance Status: Final Our audit has concluded that the sub-contractor is in breach of their sub-contractual arrangements with Learn Devon, where key required documentation and learner records have not been provided on request at the time of the audit, nor had been forthcoming in previous years when requested by Learn Devon.
 Audit has concluded that there is a systemic problem of ongoing poor practice and Learn Devon need to take urgent and appropriate action to address these issues, including considering whether the contract should continue or be terminated.
-Active Devon Advisory piece of work Status: Final Overall, we considered the governance arrangements (including risk management processes) to be reasonable for this partnership arrangement and there is a good relationship between both organisations.
+R Active Devon Advisory piece of work Status: Final Overall, we considered the governance arrangements (including risk management processes) to be reasonable for this partnership arrangement and there is a good relationship between both organisations.
 We do consider there is potential to undertake further collaborative work, and in particular, supporting the citizens of Devon in response to this current Pandemic (Recovery).
-G Post 16 Transitions (Careers South West) Reasonable Assurance Reasonable governance arrangements are in place in support of new the contract with the CSW Group Ltd. The revised governance structure should allow for monitoring and oversight of this 4
+G Post 16 Transitions (Careers South West) Reasonable Assurance Reasonable governance arrangements are in place in support of new the contract with the CSW Group Ltd. The revised governance structure should allow for monitoring and oversight of this ₹

 Communities, Public Health, Environment and Prosperity (CoPHEP) Audit Report Risk Area / Audit Entity Assurance opinion Residual Risk / Audit Comment Direction of Travel Assurance Status: Final contract and new roles have been defined under formal Terms of Reference and Articles of Association.
-Audit follow-up reviews are currently in progress and tit is anticinated that undated reports will be issued and agreed in the third quarter of 2021/22
+Learn Devon - Follow-Up Reasonable Assurance Status - Final Council Officers have provided updates regarding the agreed management actions to improve the controls and reduce the level of risk.
+Audit testing has been performed and progress is satisfactory.
+The audit opinion has been lifted from No Assurance to Reasonable Assurance. ⊘